Is a college degree worth it? Not for everyone, according to our newly-released

 Unfortunately, that information is not currently available: no one single comprehensive dataset containing information on earnings by school (let alone by major or program) exists.
 The Student Right to Know Before You Go Act, which we mention in our brief, has bipartisan support and would be an improvement on the status quo.
 The PayScale dataset we used for our brief has significant limitations, including questions about the reliability of its calculations and its representativeness.

 Finally, some have rightly pointed out that our findings are descriptive, and should not necessarily be interpreted causally.
 It is likely true that smarter students self-select into engineering majors, so not every student will do better if she studies engineering rather than English.
-The same logic applies to more selective schools: part of why students at elite schools do better later on is that they are the most talented people before they ever enter college.
+The same logic applies to more selective schools: part of why students at elite schools do better later on is that they are more talented before they ever enter college.
 Even so, careful economic research suggests that students do best when they attend the best school they can get in to, and that certain majors have real benefits.